Hyle-Script/Hyle/README.md

 - Easily Generate a big amount of content
 - Avoid repetitive tasks

+The website has been taken down, but documentation is still available here: https://github.com/Hyle-Script/hyle.io/tree/master/resources/documentation/v1.

 ## Installing Hyle

 This repository contains the language’s standalone core.
 If you are seaching for the After Effects panel to generate and submit Hyle scripts, you will find it in [this repository](https://github.com/Hyle-Script/Hyle-Panel).